Efficient Generator of Mathematical Expressions for Symbolic Regression: Related work

 \section{Related work}

-Most of the early successful applications of generative models have been in the domains of text, speech, images, and video, i.e., they have been mostly used for generating unstructured data objects.
-Out of these, strings or sequences of characters (discrete symbols) are the only discrete data structures that have so far been tackled by generative models.
+Most of the early successful applications of generative models have been in the domains of text, speech, images, and video, i.e., they have been mainly used for generating unstructured data objects composed of continuous data elements.
+The discrete data structures that generative models have most often tackled are strings or sequences of characters, where the data elements are discrete symbols.
 The models that use strings as input (and output) usually do so by training a recurrent neural network~\cite{Sherstinsky2020RNNs}, most commonly using seq2seq autoencoders~\cite{Sutskever2014Seq2seq}.

 A major problem of sequence-to-sequence autoencoders is that they do not guarantee the syntactic correctness of the generated expressions.
 One way to solve this problem is to learn an additional validation model for checking the correctness of the generated sequence~\cite{Janz2017Validator}.
 Grammar variational autoencoders (GVAE)~\cite{Kusner2017GVAE} use context-free grammars for specifying the space of valid structured data objects.
 Each data object can be then represented as a sequence of grammar productions (rewrite rules) that derives it.
 In turn, GVAE encode sequences of rewrite rules that derive objects instead of the objects themselves.
 The structure of the decoder is constrained to generate valid sequences of rewrite rules that are then used together with the grammar to generate valid expressions.